BenjaminHaaseT/rusty_chat/README.md

 | --- | --- |
 | The address of the server the client wishes to connect too | The port of the server |

-## Example
-Lets run through a simple example of what all the pieces put together look like.
-In this example the server will be run on address `0.0.0.0` at port `8080`.
-The command used is `RUST_LOG=info cargo run --bin server -- -a 0.0.0.0 -p 8080 -b 10000 -c 1000`.
-After entering this into the command line we get